 Losing Control Over Their Bodies

 For many young women, having their first period (menses) is a traumatic experience.
-Putting the hormonal aspect of menses aside, the notion of losing control over one’s body is something which can contribute to the long-term development of depression.
+Putting the hormonal aspect of menses aside, the notion of losing control over one’s body is something that, in-and-of-itself, can contribute to the long-term development of depression.

 Unlike bowel movements, which we initially don’t have control over but eventually learn to master, menses is something which women will never learn to control naturally.